-Large Animal Veterinary Technician (Pending Dept. of Education approval)
+Large Animal Veterinary Technician

 Description: The Large Animal Veterinary Technician program is designed to meet the American Veterinary Medical Association's requirements for licensure as a veterinary technician.
 The focus of the program is large animal, but all aspects of veterinary technician medicine will be covered.
 The program will utilize the college's dairy herd, a commercial companion animal hospital, and internships to develop exposure to different species and to different aspects of veterinary medicine.
 Transportation to the commercial companion animal clinic will be the student's responsibility.